Executive Suite: Plot

 Longtime treasurer Frederick Alderson seeks out Dudley for his vote, but is rebuffed.
 Young, idealistic research vice president Don Walling throws his hat in the ring, convincing Alderson he is not too green.
 Alderson rushes to find vice president of manufacturing Jesse Grimm to secure his vote.
 A venerable 30-year Tredway veteran, Grimm had already decided to retire.
 While no fan of Shaw, he is envious and resentful of "boy wonder" Walling and refuses to support his candidacy.

-Shaw gains the proxy of board member Julia Tredway, daughter of the company founder, major shareholder, and jilted longtime Bullard lover.
-Both grief-stricken and heartbroken, Julia wants the company out of her life after another traumatic abandonment by its leader: first by her father's suicide, then Bullard's rejection and death.
+Shaw gains the proxy of board member Julia Tredway, daughter of the company founder, major shareholder, and Bullard's jilted mistress.
+Grief-stricken and heartbroken, Julia wants the company out of her life after another traumatic abandonment by its leader: first by her father's suicide, then Bullard's rejection and death.
+Before Bullard's death is known, she tells Jesse of Caswell's offer to buy a large block of her stock, secretly.
+Walling confronts a distraught Miss Tredway in Bullard's office, where she is burning papers.
+She goes out on the balcony and steps up, but the bell makes her scream.

-At an emergency board meeting, Shaw falls one vote short of victory, Caswell holding out to gain leverage.
+As the board begins their vote, Miss Tredway joins the meeting and tears up the proxy she gave Shaw, who falls one vote short of victory.
+Caswell holds out to gain leverage assured that Shaw will cover the secret stock purchase, which he cannot afford.
+Mary Walling comes to tell her husband that Grimm and Alderson are about to arrive and that she wants him to become the new company president.

 Walling makes an impassioned speech, laying out his vision of a revitalized company driven by new construction methods and a return to quality products everyone can be proud of.
 Grimm, Dudley, and Julia Tredway are won over, and Walling is elected unanimously when Shaw concedes.
+As she leaves, Julia encourages Mary and asks her to tell Don that he saved her life.
+Don asks Mary who won their son's baseball game.
+She exclaims: "We did!"

 Production

-Metro-Goldwyn-Mayer production head Dore Schary originally intended to produce the film himself, but turned it over to John Houseman because he was too busy.
+Dore Schary, the head of production for Metro-Goldwyn-Mayer (MGM), originally intended to produce Executive Suite himself, but turned it over to John Houseman because he was preoccupied.
 Schary intended for the film to have no musical score, using only diegetic sounds such as bells, sirens, and the roar of traffic.

 Executive Suite was the first film written by journalist Ernest Lehman, and made for MGM by director Robert Wise.

-The all-star cast created problems in scheduling, since only a handful of the lead actors had any commitment to MGM.
+The all-star cast created problems in scheduling, since only a handful of the lead actors were under contract to MGM.
 The logistics of scheduling were so complex that the studio had to set an "inflexible" starting date two months in advance of shooting, the first time that MGM had ever done so.

-The film was planned to have 145 speaking parts, a record for MGM, but ended with just 66 actors listed in the credits, far fewer having speaking roles.
+The film originally planned to have a total of 145 speaking parts, a record for MGM but ended with just 66 actors listed in the credits with far fewer having speaking roles.
 The film's budget was $1,383,000.